DeFiCh/defichain.com/content/dfi.en.md

 ---
-title: DFI Token
+title: $DFI
-type: token
+type: dfi
-long_title: Learn about and acquire the DFI token.
+long_title: Learn about and acquire the $DFI coin.
 Join the DeFiChain Insiders.
 cta_to: More
 aliases:
   - /token/
+  - /dfi-token/
 menu:
   main:
     weight: 40
   footer:
     weight: 40
 meta:
-  description: Learn about the DFI token and its utility, distribution, airdrops and how to acquire DFI.
+  description: Learn about the $DFI coin nd its utility, distribution, airdrops and how to acquire DFI.
 Join the DeFiChain Insiders.
   og:
-    title: Token
+    title: $DFI
-    description: Learn about the DFI token and its utility, distribution, airdrops and how to acquire DFI.
+    description: Learn about the $DFI coin and its utility, distribution, airdrops and how to acquire DFI.
 Join the DeFiChain Insiders.
     site_name: DeFiChain
     image: /img/og/ogimage_en.png
     image_type: image/png